Navigating to Law School

 - Individual Character

-Or, do you just want to sit and talk with someone?
-Email us at firstname.lastname@example.org today to explore the possibilities!
+Interested in learning more or want to talk with like minded individuals, email the Pre-Law Resource Center at firstname.lastname@example.org today to explore the possibilities!